cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_derivation_agent/README.md

-from pyderivationagent import DerivationOutputs from youragent.kg_operations import YourSparqlClient from youragent.data_model import YOUR_CONCEPT from rdflib import Graph
+from pyderivationagent import DerivationOutputs from youragent.kg_operations import YourSparqlClient from youragent.data_model import YOUR_CONCEPT from youragent.data_model import ANOTHER_CONCEPT
+from youragent.data_model import OUTPUT_CONCEPT_1
+from youragent.data_model import OUTPUT_CONCEPT_2
+from rdflib import Graph

 class YourAgent(DerivationAgent):
+    # Firstly, as the agent is designed to register itself in the knowledge graph when it is initialised
+    # One need to define the agent inputs/outputs by providing the concept IRIs as *args
+    # The registration is by default, which can be altered by setting flag REGISTER_AGENT=false in the env file
+    def agent_input_concepts(self, *args) -> list:
+        # Assume two input concepts are used by the agent, then developer need to provide it like below
+        # NOTE the way how it is passed in --> the asterisk "*" unpacks the list
+        return super().agent_input_concepts(*[YOUR_CONCEPT, ANOTHER_CONCEPT])

+    def agent_output_concepts(self, *args) -> list:
+        # Assume two output concepts are used by the agent, then developer need to provide it like below
+        # NOTE the way how it is passed in --> the asterisk "*" unpacks the list
+        return super().agent_output_concepts(*[OUTPUT_CONCEPT_1, OUTPUT_CONCEPT_2])

     def process_request_parameters(self, derivation_inputs: DerivationInputs, derivation_outputs: DerivationOutputs):
         # Provide your agent logic that converts the agent inputs to triples of new created instances
         # The derivation_inputs will be in the format of key-value pairs with the concept as key and instance iri as value